Aftermath of the Bronze Night: Political reactions

 EST – Responding to the Vladimir Putin statement, Estonian PM Andrus Ansip claimed that by referring to desecration Mr Putin may have meant the monument to the Soviet World War II fighter pilots, removed along with the graves by the local administration of Moscow suburb Khimki just prior to Estonia's events.
 Remains from Khimki memorial had been reburied with military honours several days before both Putin's and Ansip's statements.

-ISR – Shimon Peres, at that time vice premier, currently President of Israel, noted that the matter was "Estonia's internal matter, and foreigners should be careful with their comments about it", to journalists when visiting Tallinn to inaugurate a synagogue.
+ISR – Shimon Peres, at that time vice premier, who would later be the president of Israel, noted that the matter was "Estonia's internal matter, and foreigners should be careful with their comments about it", to journalists when visiting Tallinn to inaugurate a synagogue.
 He also noted that "The government has handled it with great care and great wisdom and the conclusion is positive."

 ' – On May 24, the European Parliament adopted a resolution in which it expressed support for and solidarity with Estonia.